LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	Starting Customize Mode in ArcGIS

-Customising toolbars is done through the Customize dialog, which can be started either through the Add-In Manager (by clicking 'Customize', see :numref:`figAddInManager`), or through choosing the 'Customize Mode...' option in the Customize Menu (:numref:`figCustomizeMode`).
+Customising toolbars is done through the Customize dialog, which can be started either through the Add-In Manager (by clicking **Customize**, see :numref:`figAddInManager`), or through choosing the 'Customize Mode...' option in the Customize Menu (:numref:`figCustomizeMode`).

 .. raw:: latex